College-Track/fy21_hs_survey/text/executive_summary_pt2.md

 Site With Highest Positive Rate: Boyle Heights

 For this section, no group of students stood out as having a notably higher or lower positivity rate compared to the College Track average on each question.

+#### AAPI Students
+Due to the increased number of hate crimes targeting Asian Americans we wanted to better understand the ethnic backgrounds of our students identifying as Asian American.

+We asked students to self-identify their ethnicity from a list of our existing ethnic descriptions in Salesforce but with new options to more accurately describe students of Asian descent - for example East Asian, Southeast Asian, and Filipino.

+Overall, around 19% of our students responded to this question and selected an ethnicity that didn't equate to what they identified as in Salesforce.
+The majority of these responses were students who identified as East Asian (90 students) and Southeast Asian (64 students).
+In addition, 31 students identified themselves as multiracial when they previously had been identified with only a single ethnicity.